FEATURED ARTIST | APRIL 2014

 AHD: How did you get started singing and writing songs, and how do you describe your current style?

-CY: As little girl I fell so thoroughly in love with music.
+CY: As a little girl I fell so thoroughly in love with music.
 I sang an old Hank Williams tune "Why Don't You Love Me" before I knew my ABC's.
 My parents exposed me to country music legends Waylon Jennings, Don Williams, Patsy Cline, Keith Whitley, Ronnie Milsap, Willie Nelson...the list goes on and on.
 At 5 years old I went to a concert at my granny's church and I was so captivated by my emotions and the way the music touched my soul.
-From then on, I knew I wanted to communicate that way, and touch hearts with music.
+From then on, I knew I wanted to communicate that way and touch hearts with music.
 I also began to listen to strong, soulful female vocalists like Aretha Franklin and Whitney Houston.
 They became part of my artist DNA.
 I guess I would describe my music as soulful, country(ish).

 As for writing music, in 5th grade I fell in love with the poetry of Shel Silverstein and started writing short poems that later turned into songs.
 Interestingly, I later found out that Shel wrote the popular Johnny Cash tune "A Boy Named Sue".